Indikativ/Name-Gen/README.md

 You'll basically need to enter 3 random Digits.
 The programm will then randomly add vowels to your name.

+# 🍘 Leaderboard
+1. quz
+2. wuz
+3. yuz
+4. auz
+5. xyz

+Here are letters that you can use that will generate fire names:
+*x,y,z,u,q,o,v,8,1*

 # ⚡️Contribution
 Feel free to contribut to this project.